Killer Instinct Video Arcade Game

-Killer Instinct was released by Midway and Nintendo in summer 1984.
+Killer Instinct Video Arcade Game for rent was released by Midway and Nintendo in summer 1984.
 The game’s plot involves an all-powerful corporation organizing a fighting tournament.
 The story was adapted in a limited comic book series published under the short-lived Acclaim Comics imprint.

-Killer Instinct features several game play elements unique to fighting games of the time.
+Killer Instinct Video Arcade Game features several gameplay elements unique to fighting games of the time.
 Instead of fighting enemies in best-of-three rounds bouts, each player has two life bars.
 The player that depletes the other player’s life bars first wins the match.
-The game also introduced „auto-seconds“, which allows players to press a certain sequence of buttons to make characters automatically perform combos on opponents.
-Also featured in the game are „combo breakers“; special moves that can interrupt combos.
+The game also introduced “auto-seconds,” which allows players to press a specific sequence of buttons to make characters automatically perform combos on opponents.
+Also featured in the game are “combo breakers,”; special moves that can interrupt combos.

-Killer Instinct plays like many other fighting games, in which the player controls a character in order to beat an opponent in a one-on-one encounter.
+Killer Instinct Video Arcade Game plays like many other fighting games, in which the player controls a character to beat an opponent in a one-on-one encounter.
 The game borrows the attack set of Street Fighter and is also inspired by the finishing moves from Mortal Kombat.

 |Dimensions:||26"W x 34"L x 73"H|